THE DEADLINE FOR THE RUTH BORCHARD SELF-PORTRAIT PRIZE 2019 WILL BE ANNOUNCED IN JANUARY 2019.

 - Artists will be required to collect their work after the exhibition closes.
 Dates TBC.

-- The copyright for all works exhibited in the Ruth Borchard Self-Portrait Prize 2017 will remain the property of the artist, but it is a condition of entry that you agree unconditionally that we may reproduce any exhibited works, free of charge, for the purposes of marketing, promotion, discussion and education in direct connection with the Ruth Borchard Self-Portrait Prize, in all media including the updated version of Face to Face: British Self-Portraits in the Twentieth Century and subsequent publications, posters, prints, postcards, and the internet.
+- The copyright for all works exhibited in the Ruth Borchard Self-Portrait Prize 2019 will remain the property of the artist, but it is a condition of entry that you agree unconditionally that we may reproduce any exhibited works, free of charge, for the purposes of marketing, promotion, discussion and education in direct connection with the Ruth Borchard Self-Portrait Prize, in all media and subsequent publications, posters, prints, postcards, and the internet.
 The Ruth Borchard Collection also reserves the right to reproduce selected images free of charge for core non– commercial purposes, for example in the Past Exhibitions page of the website, indefinitely, as a public record.
 The processes of the Prize may be filmed, and entering the Prize constitutes agreement for a portrait to be included in such filming, whether broadcast or not.

 - The gallery will take all due care for artists’ work but the responsibility for damage or loss, however caused, is the responsibility of the artist.
 Artists are therefore required to arrange adequate insurance for the duration of the exhibition and transportation to and from the exhibition.
 Piano Nobile, the venue, the carriers, the touring venue, and any other subcontractor shall not be liable for any loss or damage, whether or not caused by their negligence.